 I also really enjoy the workshops and find them extremely helpful in the development of my writing.

-What are the most challenging parts of your postgraduate course?
+What are the most challenging parts?

 Time is my biggest challenge.
 I also work part time and have children so trying to juggle everything along with studying and having time to write is a huge challenge.